jasonkongie/jasonkongie.github.io/_posts/2024-10-28-tower-babel-1.md

 That will be indicative of the morals of A.I.

 ## Proposal:

-In such future scenario, AGI has *infinite* intelligence.
-It is so smart that no human can match its level of intelligence.
-It might as well be God.
-The question with God isn't whether God is smart or not.
-It is **whether God is just.**

 I believe we need to simulate LLMs in a game environment (just like real-life), because of the following reasons:
 1. We can control the ground-truths (in a simulated environment)